 Helping Professional Counselors Find & Provide Clinical Supervision

-For licensed graduate professional counselors (LGPCs) in Maryland this means locating a clinical supervisor who: a) has an LCPC license; b) is an approved clinical supervisor (ACS) with a certificate from the Board of Professional Counselors & Therapists; c) has a scope of clinical practice congruent with the LGPC’s client population; d) is available for face-to-face supervision (on site, off site, or via video call); and, e) offers mutually agreeable fees and financial arrangements.
+For licensed graduate professional counselors (LGPCs) in Maryland this means locating a clinical supervisor who: a) is an independent licensed practitioner (LCPC, LCSW-C, or holds another approved license for clinical counseling); b) is a Board-Approved Supervisor with a certificate from the BOPCT; c) has a scope of clinical practice congruent with the LGPC’s client population; d) is available for face-to-face supervision (on site, off site, or via video call); and, e) offers mutually agreeable fees and scheduling availability.

+In addition to these basic factors, LGPCs also seek to benefit from finding a clinical supervisor with whom they can form and develop an effective alliance based on therapeutic orientation, clinical experience, teaching/mentoring style and an overall good rapport that facilitates trust and professional growth.
 As with any search or “shopping” process, finding the right match can be aided by knowing the range of options before making a selection, whether that be finding the right pair of shoes, a new car or home, a professional trainer, or a clinical supervisor.